Team

 Abigail Linnington, Director

 Dr. Linnington is a Professor of Practice in international security studies at the Fletcher School, Tufts University.
-Her research and teaching focus on improving outcomes in decision making, the development and assessment of national level strategies as well as individual skills building in problem diagnosis and policy formulation for a variety of international security issues.
+Her research and teaching focus on improving outcomes in decision-making, the development and assessment of national-level strategies, as well as individual skills building in problem diagnosis and policy formulation for a variety of international security issues.
 A former U.S. Army aviator, she retired from the army at the rank of Colonel specializing in military strategy, defense policy, and professional military education.
 A graduate of the U.S. Military Academy at West Point, where she later taught international relations, she earned a Master’s degree and a Ph.D. in international relations and international security from the Fletcher School, Tufts University.

 David Miller, Director

 Dr. Miller is co-founder and Managing Director of Clean Energy Ventures (CEV).
-CEV is a leading early stage venture capital fund focused on investing in companies commercializing disruptive advanced energy technologies that can grow to scale to address global climate disruption.
+CEV is a leading early-stage venture capital fund focused on investing in companies commercializing disruptive advanced energy technologies that can grow to scale to address global climate disruption.
 Since 2005, Mr. Miller has helped lead investments into and/or served on the board of dozens of clean energy companies, which in turn have gone on to raise hundreds of millions of follow-on capital and to successful growth and acquisitions.
 Dr. Miller previously founded several companies, including Quantum Telecom Solutions.
 He received his BS and MS from MIT and completed his doctorate at MIT’s Lab for Energy and the Environment.

 Julia Nesheiwat, Director